TemplateInvaders/ti-woocommerce-wishlist/readme.md

 You can show/hide any column in wishlist table on wishlist page.
 So it is for you to decide what information to show and what not.
 Make your wishlist page informative or simple.

 ### Make it fit your website perfectly ###
-WooCommerce Wishlist Plugin comes with over 60 appearance options such as colors, font size, borders, etc. Not enough?
+TI WooCommerce Wishlist comes with over 60 appearance options such as colors, font size, borders, etc. Not enough?
 You can add your custom CSS styles directly in admin panel.

 ### Translation Ready ###
-You can easily translate WooCommerce Wishlist Plugin to any language.
+You can easily translate TI WooCommerce Wishlist to any language.
 Simply choose the most convenient way for you: using poEdit tool, [Loco Translate](https://wordpress.org/plugins/loco-translate/), [WP Multilang](https://wordpress.org/plugins/wp-multilang/) or [WPML](https://wpml.org/?aid=9393&affiliate_key=9xzbMQnIyxHE).

 ### Responsive & Retina Ready ###
 We know how important responsive website for the online store in nowadays.
 That is why we made sure that Wishlist looks and works perfectly on any devices and the layouts are user-friendly.
 Simply check screenshots or preview.

 ### GDPR Ready ###
-The WooCommerce Wishlist plugin does not collect any personal data from website visitors which makes it GDPR compliant.
+The TI WooCommerce Wishlist does not collect any personal data from website visitors which makes it GDPR compliant.

 ## Translations ##
-Want to add a new language to WooCommerce Wishlist Plugin?
+Want to add a new language to TI WooCommerce Wishlist?
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ti-woocommerce-wishlist).

 ## Suggestions ##
-You are excited from the "WooCommerce Wishlist" plugin and want to contribute?
+You are excited from the TI WooCommerce Wishlist and want to contribute?
 Get involved at our [GitHub repository](https://github.com/TemplateInvaders/ti-woocommerce-wishlist)

 ## Documentation ##